What kind of malware is Masad?

-There are many examples of information stealing malware, some of them are Krypton, Laturo and Qulab.
-Typically, cyber criminals use such malware so steal as much sensitive information as possible and them misuse it to generate revenue in various ways.
-Most of the times people download and install software of this type unintentionally and are unaware of its presence until they start to experience various problems.
+Typically, cyber criminals use this malware so steal as much sensitive information as possible and them misuse it to generate revenue in various ways.
+People often download and install software of this type unintentionally and are unaware of its presence until they start to experience various problems.

 How did Masad infiltrate my computer?